 As Magento states, the Security Scan tool helps merchants identify:

 The Security Scan tool is a part of Adobe’s strategy to help merchants enhance security for their storefronts.
 The strategy got into full swing in 2020.

 With 2021 in full swing, it’s time to turn our attention to the future.

 Like every year, there are four releases planned for 2021 – one in each quarter.

 While there’s no official statement on what’s coming next for the platform, there’s no harm in speculating.
 Based on what we’ve seen over the last couple of years, here’s what might come next for Magento:

 – Focus on Mobile.
 This could come in the form of Progressive Web Apps (PWAs), making the experience more user friendly for those who shop on mobile devices.

 – Losing Its Head.
 Headless commerce is being talked about more and more, so the possibility for more platforms like Magento implementing a headless approach is looking more likely.

 – Further Security Improvements.
 There’s no such thing as being too safe.
-As Magento’s latest update shows, the company is committed to maintaining security.
+As some of 2020 Magento’s updates show, the company is committed to maintaining security.
 It’s more than likely that more security enhancements will be coming our way in the near future.